 Get Help with Your Foreclosure Defense

-At the Law Offices of Dennis J. Szafran, we specialize in Tampa bankruptcy law and foreclosure defense.
+At DJS Law Group, we specialize in Tampa bankruptcy law and foreclosure defense.
 Our team can help identify the best defense for your foreclosure case to ensure you don’t lose your home.
 Call us today for a free consultation at 888-266-1078.